I am currently unemployed. If I attend this training course, will my benefits be affected?

 No, everything you need to undertake the course will be provided.

 What are my options after completing the course?

-This course provides you with valuable, transferable skills which will improve your employability and create several options for you, such as:
+This course provides you with valuable, transferable skills which will improve your employment prospects and could potentially open up a range of future options for you, such as:

 - Seeking employment in the aerospace sector – one of the highest paid sectors in the area – particularly in aircraft decommissioning.

 - Following other career paths, such as trainee mechanic, sheet metal worker or roles in logistics, programme management, quality or administration, to name a few.